-- (b) it is not admitted to trading: - (i) on a regulated market as defined in Article (....) of Directive / /EC {MiFID II}; - (ii) on a multilateral trading facility as defined in Article-(....) of Directive //EC { MiFID II}; - (iii) on organised trading facilities as defined in point [...] of Directive / /EC {MiFID II}; - (c) it shall be established in a Member State, or in a third country provided that the third country: - (i) is not a high-risk and non-cooperative jurisdictions identified by the Financial Action Task Force (FATF); - (ii) has signed an agreement with the home Member State of the manager of the ELTIF and with every other Member State in which the units or shares of the ELTIF are intended to be marketed to ensure that the third country fully complies with the standards laid down in Article 26 of the OECD Model Tax Convention on Income and on Capital and ensures an effective exchange of information in tax matters, including any multilateral tax agreements.
+- A qualifying portfolio undertaking referred to in Article 9(1) shall be a portfolio undertaking other than a collective investment undertaking, that fulfils all of the following requirements: - (a) it is not a financial undertaking; - (b) it is not admitted to trading: - (i) on a regulated market as defined in Article (....) of Directive / /EC {MiFID II}; - (ii) on a multilateral trading facility as defined in Article-(....) of Directive / /EC { MiFID II}; - (iii) on organised trading facilities as defined in point [...]of Directive / /EC {MiFID II}; - (c) it shall be established in a Member State, or in a third country provided that the third country: - (i) is not a high-risk and non-cooperative jurisdictions identified by the Financial Action Task Force (FATF); - (ii) has signed an agreement with the home Member State of the manager of the ELTIF and with every other Member State in which the units or shares of the ELTIF are intended to be marketed to ensure that the third country fully complies with the standards laid down in Article 26 of the OECD Model Tax Convention on Income and on Capital and ensures an effective exchange of information in tax matters, including any multilateral tax agreements.

 - 2. By way of derogation from paragraph 1(a) of this Article, a qualifying portfolio undertaking may be a financial undertaking that, exclusively finances qualifying portfolio undertakings referred to in paragraph 1 of this Article or real assets referred to in Article 9. - 3.
-By way of derogation from paragraph 1(aa) and (b) of this Article, a qualifying portfolio undertaking may be a SME admitted to trading on a regulated market or on a multilateral trading facility in accordance with point (13) of Article 4(1) of the new MiFID.
+By way of derogation from paragraph 1(b) of this Article, a qualifying portfolio undertaking may be a SME admitted to trading on a regulated market or on a multilateral trading facility that employs fewer than 250 persons and has an annual turnover not exceeding € 50 million or an annual balance sheet total not exceeding €43 million. in accordance with point (13) of Article 4(1) of the new MiFID.

-Conflict of interest
+Article 11 Conflict of interest

-An ELTIF shall not invest in an eligible investment asset in which the manager has or takes a direct or indirect interest, other than by investing units or shares of the AIFs it manages.
+An ELTIF shall not invest in an eligible investment asset in which the manager has or takes a direct or indirect interest, other than by investing units or shares of the ELTIF EuVECAs and EuSEF AIFs it manages.